ataylor89/diary/theemergencyoftorture2.md

 The IRS complies with the laws of immediate rescue, peace, and best medical care

-We need to make peace everywhere in planet Earth and everywhere in the cosmos
+We need to make peace everywhere on planet Earth and everywhere in the cosmos

 I think that's a good place to stop because I wrote about many subjects and I described many functions of the IRS